lhoestq/pandas-audio-methods/README.md

 df["audio"] = df["audio"].sf.enable()
 ```

-This doesn't just save the paths to the Audio files, but the actual audios themselves !
+This doesn't just save the paths to the audio files, but the actual audios themselves !

-Under the hood it saves dictionaries of `{"bytes": <bytes of the Audio file>, "path": <path or name of the Audio file>}`.
+Under the hood it saves dictionaries of `{"bytes": <bytes of the audio file>, "path": <path or name of the audio file>}`.
-The audios are saved as bytes using their Audio encoding or WAV by default.
+The audios are saved as bytes using their audio encoding or WAV by default.
 Anyone can load the Parquet data even without `pandas-audio-methods` since it doesn't rely on extension types.

 Note: if you created the `sf.SoundFiles` manually, don't forget to enable the `sf` methods to enable saving to Parquet.